rollerworks/search/Resources/doc/Doctrine/orm/where_builder.rst

 When the value in the database is not in the desired format it can be converted to a more workable version.

-For example: you want to get the 'age' in years of some person.
+For example: you want to get the age of a person in years from their date of birth.

 .. tip::

-    The bundle has a "build-in" type for birthday conversion.
+    The bundle has a built-in type for birthday conversion.

     We can use the "rollerworks_record_filter.doctrine.orm.conversion.birthday"
     service for handling age and birthday.

-    If the input is a date its used as-is, else the database value is converted to an age.
+    If the input is a date, it is used as-is.
+Otherwise, the database value is converted to an age.

-Normally you wouldn't really store someones age but there date of birth, so we need to convert the date to an age.
+PostgreSQL supports getting the age of an date by using the ``age()`` database function.

-PostgreSQL supports getting the age of an date by using the age() database function, unless you (also) need to support a database that does not support this directly, this is very simple.
+Supporting this feature in PostgreSQL is very easy but will be more difficult for other database servers.

-First we must make a Conversion class for handling this.
+First we must make a ``Conversion`` class.

 .. code-block:: php